SoftCircuits/RandomEnumerableExtensions/ReadMe.md

 The `Random()` method returns one item randomly chosen from the collection.
 The `Shuffle()` method reorders the collection .
 If the collection implements `IList<T>`, the items are shuffled in place.
 Otherwise, the collection is copied in random order.

+Note that there are overloads of the `Random` and `Shuffle` methods that do not require an instance of `System.Random`.
+However, these methods must allocate their own instance of `System.Random` each time they are called.
+Allocating your own instance of `System.Random` and then passing it to these functions may provide better performance and possibly a little more randomness.

 ## Examples

 The code below demonstrates the random extension methods.
 It starts by creating a list with sequential integers and displays that list.
 Next, it prints randomly chosen items from the list.
 And, finally, it shuffles the entire list and prints the shuffled list.